clarkzjw/LENS/README.md

 **Note**:

+1. `victoria_active_1` is also referred to as `victoria` in the dataset snapshots.
-1. The subscription plan associated with the *vancouver* dish was paused between 2023/12/29 and 2024/01/09, during which ***inactive*** measurements was conducted.
+2. The subscription plan associated with the *vancouver* dish was paused between 2023/12/29 and 2024/01/09, during which ***inactive*** measurements was conducted.
-2. The PoP associated with the *seychelles* dish was changed from Lagos to Frankfurt on 2023/12/08.
+3. The PoP associated with the *seychelles* dish was changed from Lagos to Frankfurt on 2023/12/08.
-3. The Starlink subscription at this installation has been canceled since March 2024, see [202403](./files/202403/README.md#seychelles) for more details.
+4. The Starlink subscription at this installation has been canceled since March 2024, see [202403](./files/202403/README.md#seychelles) for more details.
-4. The PoP associated with the *louvain* dish was changed from Frankfurt to London.
+5. The PoP associated with the *louvain* dish was changed from Frankfurt to London.
-5. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#ottawa) for more details.
+6. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#ottawa) for more details.
-6. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#denver) for more details.
+7. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#denver) for more details.

 ## Dish Obstruction Maps